View on GitHub

 priority 50

-[!NOTE] The user must ensure that the base id (0x0F00) does not conflict with any other base ids in the topology.
-0x0F00 should be safe for deployments created with fprime-util new --deployment.
+The user must ensure that the base id (0x10005000) does not conflict with any other base ids in the topology.
+0x10005000 should be safe for deployments created with “fprime-util new –deployment”.

-[!NOTE] Make sure to use the same instance name (i.e. helloWorld) as defined in the instance definition just added to topology.fpp.
+[!NOTE] Make sure to use the same instance name (i.e. hiCmpntInstance) in both topology.fpp and instances.fpp.

 Since this component has no custom ports nor does it require special configuration, our addition to the topology is completed.
 The deployment can now be set up and built using the following commands:

-[!WARNING] Resolve any errors that occur before continuing to the running section.
+[!WARNING] Resolve any errors that occur before proceeding to the next section.

-It is now time to test the HelloWorld component by running the deployment created in this section.
-This can be accomplished by running the fprime-gds command in the deployment, verifying connection, sending the new SEND_HELLO command and verifying that the Hello event and GreetingCount channel appears.
+It is now time to test the HiComponent component by running the deployment.
+This can be accomplished by running the fprime-gds command in the deployment, verifying connection, sending the new SAY_HI command and verifying that the SayHiEvent event and GreetingCount channel appears.

 To start the deployment with default settings, run: